 (d) One fuses with the egg, other(s) fuse(s) with synergid nucleus.

-(a) Ovules develop into embryo sac
+(a) Ovules develops into embryo sac.

 (b) Ovary develops into fruit.

 So, the correct answer is 'Ovules develop into embryo sac'

 Q.9.
 Which is the most common type of embryo sac in angiosperms?
 (2019)